-- 75) Control of tyres : - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the relevant stock of tyres which such team's designated the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in deletion of the relevant driver's qualifying time or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements. - 76) Use of tyres - a) No driver may use more than one specification of dry-weather tyre after the start of the qualifying practice session. - b) Prior to the start of the qualifying practice session wet and extreme-weather tyres may only be used after the track has been declared wet by the race director, following which extreme, wet or dry-weather tyres may be used for the remainder of the session. - 78) Wear of tyres :
+- 25.3 Control of tyres : - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the stock of tyres the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements. - 25.4 Use of tyres : - a) Each nominated driver will be allocated four sets of dry-weather tyres, two of each specification, for use during P1 and P2.
+These are the only dry-weather tyres which may be used during these sessions and must be returned to the tyre supplier before the start of P3.